This turkey recipe comes from Vom Fass Owner Kim Weiss. Her secret ingredient? Using a t-shirt in the cooking process to ensure her bird stays moist.

 - In a large stock pot, add kosher salt and enough tepid water to cover the turkey.

-- Coat the turkey with avocado oil or peanut oil (both are available at Vom Fass).
+- Coat the turkey with avocado oil or peanut oil.

 - Liberally apply freshly ground pepper of your choice, but don't add salt (the turkey is already salty because of the brining process.)